Key takeaways:

 To get your contractor’s license in Illinois, register with the Illinois Department of Financial and Professional Regulation.

-To become a roofing contractor (limited or unlimited), begin by completing the application form and submitting the necessary documentation along with the required fee.
-Next, designate a qualifying party (individual applicant or representative of a business) to take and successfully complete the licensing examination.
-Finally, provide proof of liability insurance and secure the necessary bond—$10,000 for limited and $25,000 for unlimited license—to comply with all licensing requirements.
+To become a roofing contractor (limited or unlimited), complete the application form and submit the required documentation and fee.
+Designate a qualifying party to take and pass the licensing examination.
+Provide proof of liability insurance and secure the necessary bond ($10,000 for limited, $25,000 for unlimited).

 Indiana

-Indiana does not mandate licensing or registration for roofers.
-However, your local city or municipality may have specific requirements for obtaining a license or registration.
+Indiana does not require roofers to be licensed or registered.
+However, your city or municipality may have specific requirements.

-Start by registering with the Indiana Professional Licensing Agency and choose your desired city or county.
-Additionally, consider joining the optional Indiana Roofing Contractors Association to enhance your professional network and credibility.
+Start by checking with the Indiana Professional Licensing Agency for your city or county’s rules.
+You can also consider joining the Indiana Roofing Contractors Association to build your professional network and credibility.

 Iowa

-The state of Iowa does not have a roofer-specific license, but it does require roofers who make more than $2,000 to register with the Iowa Workforce Development – Division of Labor Services
+Iowa does not have a roofer-specific license, but roofers who earn more than $2,000 must register with the Iowa Workforce Development, Division of Labor Services.

-You may also become certified with the Iowa Roofing Contractors Association to further enhance your professional credentials.
+You can also become certified through the Iowa Roofing Contractors Association to strengthen your professional credentials.

 Kansas